httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The `Upload-Complete` request and response header field conveys the completeness state. `Upload-Complete` is an Item Structured Header Field ({{STRUCTURED-FIELDS}}).
 Its value is a Boolean ({{Section 3.3.6 of STRUCTURED-FIELDS}}) and indicates whether the upload is complete or not.
 Other values MUST cause the entire header field to be ignored.

+In a response, a missing `Upload-Complete` header field is treated as a false value.
+Note that this also applies when the header field is ignored because its value is not a Boolean.

 An upload is marked as completed either when a request for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}) includes the `Upload-Complete` header field with a true value and the request content was fully processed, or when a response includes the `Upload-Complete` header field with a true value.

 When used in an upload creation response ({{upload-creation}}) or an upload append response ({{upload-appending}}), `Upload-Complete` signals whether the response comes from the initial targeted resource.
 The value of true means that the semantics of the targeted resource apply, and the value of false means that the semantics of the resumable upload protocol apply.
 The client SHOULD NOT perform upload resumption to the upload resource after receiving a response with the `Upload-Complete` field value set to true.
 Note that `Upload-Complete` can be true even when the full representation data was not transmitted in the case that the server decides to generate an early response when processing the targeted resource.
 Also note that `Upload-Complete` can be false in response to an invalid operation performed on a completed upload.